semgrep/semgrep-docs/docs/release-notes/march-2024.md

 ### Changed

 - Code analysis started by logged-in users running `semgrep ci` now includes cross-file (intrafile) analysis.
+This change affects CI jobs and CLI scans.
 - `.phtml` files are now processed as PHP files and analyzed using PHP rules.
 - Updated PR comments to include links to specific findings in Semgrep Cloud Platform.
 - Users can see all projects, even if they don't have any identified findings, in the **Most findings** list on Semgrep Cloud Platform's **Dashboard** page. <!-- https://github.com/semgrep/semgrep-app/pull/12870 -->
-- Semgrep Code now distinguishes between findings resolved by rule changes and findings resolved due to code modifications.
+- Semgrep Code now distinguishes between findings **resolved by rule changes** and findings **resolved due to code modifications**.
 This change applies only to new findings.
-  - Only findings fixed due to code modifications are marked as fixed.
+  - Only findings fixed due to **code modifications** are marked as **fixed**.
     - The fix rate calculated by Semgrep Code now includes only such findings.
   - Findings fixed due to rule changes are marked as **resolved**.
-- **CLI**: Semgrep clones the repository into the current working directory instead of a `tmp` folder when using the `-- remote` flag.
+- **CLI**: Semgrep clones the repository into the current working directory instead of a `tmp` folder when using the `--remote` flag.

 ### Fixed

-- Kotlin: Fixed a parsing error when a newline appears between the class name and the primary constructor.
+- **Kotlin**: Fixed a parsing error when a newline appears between the class name and the primary constructor.
 - Fixed an issue where autofix on variable definitions could not handle semicolons for Java, C++, C#, Rust, Cairo, Solidity, and Dart.
 - Fixed an issue with autofix application on lines with multi-byte characters.
 - Fixed issue where credentials were inadvertently included in a project URL when publishing a custom rule using `semgrep publish`.
 Running `semgrep publish` generates a `rule-origin-note`, which includes the project URL in the metadata.
 When this process occurs in a GitLab CI job, GitLab includes the CI job tokens in the project URL.
 Semgrep now removes the credential from the metadata.